mnot/I-D/safe-hint/draft.md

 as possible; it is not intended to be configured site-by-site.
-Therefore, if the user expresses a wish to disable "safe" mode, the site should remind them that the safe preference is being sent, and ask them to consult their administrator (since "safe" might be set by an intermediary or locked-down Operating System configuration).
+Therefore, if the user expresses a wish to disable "safe" mode, the site should remind them that the safe preference is being sent, and ask them to consult their administrator (since "safe" might be set by a locked-down Operating System configuration).

 As explained in {{safe}}, responses that change based upon the presence of the "safe" preference need to either carry the "Vary: Prefer" response header